josevcm/nfc-laboratory/README.md

 ![Devices](/doc/nfc-lab-devices3.png?raw=true "Devices")

+## Hardware requirements

+Due to the nature of the real-time signal analysis performed for decoding, it is necessary to have a powerful computer.

+The real-time spectrum analyzer requires a graphics card with OpenGL support and geometry shaders, otherwise the "NFC Frequency" view will not be displayed correctly.

 ## Build instructions

-This project has two main components:
+This project has two main components and is based on Qt5 and MinGW-W64:

 - /src/sfc-app: Application interface based on Qt Widgets
 - /src/nfc-lib: A core library without dependencies of Qt (for other uses)